 Beginning in July 2002, several purchasers of our common stock filed complaints in the United States District Court for the District of Massachusetts against us, certain officers and directors and a former officer under Sections 10(b) and 20(a) and Rule 10b-5 of the Exchange Act (the "Class Action Complaints").
 The purchasers sought to represent a class of persons who purchased our common stock between December 11, 2000 and January 16, 2002, and sought unspecified monetary damages.
 The Class Action Complaints were essentially identical and alleged that we made false and misleading statements about our products and business.
 On March 3, 2003, the plaintiffs filed a Consolidated Amended Complaint.
 On April 22, 2003, we filed a motion to dismiss the Consolidated Amended Complaint on various grounds.
 On May 11, 2004, the Court held oral argument on the motion, at the conclusion of which the Court denied our motion to dismiss.
 The plaintiffs filed a motion for class certification on July 30, 2004.
 On February 16, 2005, the Court certified the class and appointed a class representative.
 On March 9, 2005, the Court appointed the law firm of Moulton & Gans as lead counsel.
 After the Court requested additional briefing on the adequacy of the class representative, the class representative withdrew.
 Lead counsel then filed a motion to substitute a new plaintiff as the class representative.
 On May 19, 2005, the court held a hearing on the motion and took the matter under advisement.
 On August 15, 2005, the Court issued an order decertifying the class and requiring the parties to submit a joint report informing the Court whether the cases have been settled and whether defendants would be seeking to recover attorney's fees from the plaintiffs.
-On September 30, 2006, the Court issued an order denying our motion for recovery of attorneys' fees.
+On September 30, 2005, the plaintiffs filed motions to voluntarily dismiss their complaints with prejudice.
+On October 5, 2005, the Court entered an order dismissing the cases.
+On June 26, 2006, the Court issued an order denying our motion for recovery of attorneys' fees.
 We do not have any directors and officers insurance available for this claim.